Apply for a new reception primary place

 Fill in and return primary application form (pdf, 2.3MB) (opens new window) .

-Applications or changes to applications made after 15 January 2021 will be processed after the initial round of allocations has been completed.
+Applications after 15 January 2021 will be processed after the initial round of allocations is complete on 16 April 2021.

 The second round of allocations will be in June 2021.